Mineirão: Construction

-When they began work on the stadium in 1959, engineers and workers were not sure it would be completed.
-Cesar Gil, the construction manager, faced financial crises, but knew how to use politics in favor of Mineirão.
-Despite the extreme control of spending, the works were facing, at each step, the depletion of resources.
-The initial loan of ₢$100 million evaporated in implementing the first service of its foundation.
-For a year and a half, the contract followed a slow pace, working with limited equipment and staffing minimum.
-While one group acted politically to change laws that enable the acquisition of resources and also convince the Governor Magalhães Pinto fund the construction, AEMG trying to adapt to the fragile financial situation.
+When work on the stadium began in 1959, its completion was far from certain.
+Gil César Moreira de Abreu, the construction manager, faced repeated financial crises and used political negotiation to keep the project alive.
+Spending was tightly controlled, but the work ran short of money at nearly every stage.
+The initial loan of ₢$100 million was consumed during the first foundation works.
+For a year and a half, construction moved slowly, with limited equipment and a reduced workforce.
+While one group worked to change laws that would allow new funding and to persuade Governor Magalhães Pinto to finance the stadium, AEMG tried to adapt the project to its fragile financial situation.

-Mineirão was planned by Eduardo Mendes Guimarães Júnior and Caspar Garreto, both architects.
-The structural project was undertaken by engineer Arthur Eugênio Jermann.
-The construction workmanship was directed by engineer Gil Cesar Moreira de Abreu.
-From 1963 to the date of its inauguration on September 5, 1965, approximately five thousand people were involved in the construction.
+Mineirão was designed by the architects Eduardo Mendes Guimarães Júnior and Caspar Garreto.
+The structural design was prepared by the engineer Arthur Eugênio Jermann, and the construction work was directed by Gil César Moreira de Abreu.
+From 1963 until the inauguration on 5 September 1965, about 5,000 people worked on the project.